Risk-based thinking has been given a far more prominent role in the ISO 9001:2015 standard than it’s received in the past.

-In short, improved risk assessment and an emphasis on it will help to improve a company.
+In short, Yes.
+Improved risk assessment and an emphasis on it will help to improve your company.
 While not an end in itself, risk assessment adds another tool to an organization’s decision-making toolkit.

 In the context of the ISO 9001 standard, risk assessment is an objective, evidence-based process for making decisions.
 Because it is standardized and evidence-based, it’s also repeatable.
 For this same reason, it can be easily understood and picked up by members of an organization, even if it’s not a main focus in their current role.

 Similar to the rest of the ISO 9001 system, risk assessment puts a premium on improvement and growth.
 For an organization that puts a focus on risk assessment, they are actively measuring the potential for growth and new opportunities as part of a standardized, repeatable system.

 In the ISO 9001:2015 update, risk assessment appears in two main ways: leadership directives and planning.